IUREDCap/redcap-etl-module/tests/web/README.md

     * the project has no ETL configurations
     * the project has an API token with export permission

+5. Create a REDCap-ETL enabled project for the non-admin user where:

+     * the title of the project is unique
+     * the project is created by importing the REDCap-ETL [Repeating Forms](https://github.com/IUREDCap/redcap-etl/blob/master/tests/projects/RepeatingForms.REDCap.xml) project file
+    * the project is approved for REDCap-ETL use (by the non-admin user)
+    * the project has no ETL configurations
+    * the project has an API token with export permission

-4. Install Composer if you don't already have it, and run the following command in the tests/web directory:
+6. Install Composer if you don't already have it, and run the following command in the tests/web directory:

     composer install

-5. Run the following command in the top-level web tests directory:
+7. Run the following command in the top-level web tests directory:

     cp config-example.ini config.ini

-6. Edit the config.ini file created above, and enter appropriate values for properties
+8. Edit the config.ini file created above, and enter appropriate values for properties

-7. If you want to collect test coverage data, make sure that the tests/web/coverage-data/ directory can be written to by your REDCap web server.
+9. If you want to collect test coverage data, make sure that the tests/web/coverage-data/ directory can be written to by your REDCap web server.
     The REDCap web server has to have permission to write to this directory for code coverage data to be collected.